sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/traffic_sign.md

 <br/>

 ### <a id="good-quality-examples">Good Quality Examples</a>
-Examples of good quality traffic signs for every class to show in GUI for driver are shown on the figure below.
+Examples of Good Quality Traffic Signs for every class to show in GUI for driver are shown on the figure below.

 ![43 good quality examples](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/43_good_quality_examples.png)